-- 1B4: By the end of 2022, connect 1A1 and/or 1A6 to an annual meeting of regional Falls Prevention Coalitions.
+- 1B4: By the end of 2022, connect 1A1 and/or 1A6 to an annual meeting on best practices shared among regional Falls Prevention Coalitions.

 1C: By the end of 2022, develop at least 3 new resources that can be tailored for each regional coalition and are adaptable to local/regional needs.

-- 1C1: By the end of 2021, review existing material on state coalition site for each regional coalition.
+- 1C1: By the end of 2021, inventory existing material on state coalition site for each regional coalition.

 - 1C2: By the end of 2021, survey each regional coalition for their awareness, education and advocacy material needs.